State Pension (Contributory)

 You can also print the State Pension (Contributory) application form.
 You cannot apply online.

 You should apply 3 months before you will reach the age of 66.
 However, if you have paid social insurance contributions in more than one country, you should apply 6 months before you will reach 66.

 If you are currently getting a State Pension (Contributory) and wish to apply for an increase in your payment for your adult dependant, you should fill in form SPCQA1(pdf).
 Note that the increase will be paid directly to your adult dependant.

 You may qualify for Supplementary Welfare Allowance if there is a delay in processing your claim.

-Partner's (Contributory) Pension.
-Read more in our document about late
+months.
+You can read more in our document about late

 The self-employed have been obliged to pay social insurance since 1988.
 Prior to that, some self-employed people were voluntarily paying insurance.
 Some self-employed people were already over the minimum age when they first started to pay contributions in 1988.
 In April 1999, a special pro-rata pension was introduced for them.
 Only people aged 56 or over on 6 April 1988 (born on or before 6 April 1932) qualify for this pension.

 There is a special pro-rata pension for people with pre-1953 contributions.
 This pro-rata pension was introduced in May 2000.
 You may qualify if you have at least 520 full contributions, some of which must have been paid before 1953.
 Every 2 contributions paid before 1953 count as 3.

 If you meet these conditions, you may get a pro-rata pension of half the normal maximum rate.
 The increases for a qualified adult and child are also payable at half-rate.
 The increase for pensioners over 80 years of age is paid in full.

 This pension no longer applies to new applicants from January 2013.